 In-Depth : Michigan Employment Law Blogs.

 Experienced Michigan Pay Violation Lawyers

 Pay practices that sometimes figure into disputes over wages include questions of whether breaks must be paid, what employers can withhold from a payment, what employers have to pay out after terminating an employee, or whether they can force a worker to use direct deposit with a particular bank.
 Such questions can often be resolved economically and in a timely manner through knowledgeable legal counsel.
-In the event that disputes cannot be settled, talk to an attorney to determine how best to proceed.
+In the event that disputes cannot be settled, talk to an experienced employment law attorney to determine how best to proceed.